Originate/exosphere/remote-dependency-templates/exocom/README.md

 ```

 ## Environment variables
-The following environment variables should be set as global environment variables var
-- `EXOCOM_HOST`: endpoint at which Exocom can be reached.
-Must be `exocom.<app-name>.local`
+In order for services to connect to exocom, `EXOCOM_HOST` should be set as a remote environment variable.
+Its value must be `exocom.<app-name>.local`.

 Example:
 ```yml